LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 === ":octicons-file-media-24: Result"
     ![Config-Result](/assets/files/screenshots/widget-activity-example.png)

-## Create Your Own Widget

-You cannot only use the Widgets we created, but you can also create your own ones.
-This small example will show you how to create your first Widget and add it to your Activity.
-The result of our little example will be a widget that displays a player's head to the left and a player's name.
-This Widget will be applied in a vertical list with multiple entries.

-!!! warning "Important Note"

-    As it would be too complex to explain how to create a Widget without LSS, as of now you can only find an explanation on how to create Widgets <a href="/pages/addon/activities/lss/#create-widgets-with-lss">here</a>.

 ## All Widgets

 Below listed are all Widgets for use.
 They can be extended and modified for a more specific use case. <br>